-[F&ES 725b, Remote Sensing of Land Cover and Land Use Change 3 credits.
+F&ES 725a, Remote Sensing of Land Cover and Land Use Change 3 credits.
 This is an advanced course on the use of satellite remote sensing to monitor land use and land cover change.
-The course emphasizes digital image processing techniques to detect landscape dynamics using data from NASA's satellites.
+The course emphasizes digital image processing techniques to detect land-scape dynamics using data from NASA's satellites.
 Topics include pre-processing data for change detection, accuracy assessment of change maps, and methodologies to detect changes such as urban expansion, deforestation, seasonal variations in vegetation, agricultural expansion, vegetation health, and wildfires.
-Prerequisite: F&ES 726b.
+Prerequisite: F&ES 726.
 Lecture and lab.
-Karen Seto]
+Karen Seto

 F&ES 726b/ARCG 762b/EMD 548b/G&G 562b, Observing Earth from Space 3 credits.
-Course topics include the spectrum of electromagnetic radiation, satellite-borne radiometers, data transmission and storage, computer image analysis, and merging satellite imagery with GIS.
-Applications to weather and climate, oceanography, surficial geology, ecology and epidemiology, forestry, agriculture, and watershed management.
-Preference to students in F&ES, Geology and Geophysics, Epidemiology, Anthropology, and Studies in the Environment.
+A practical introduction to satellite image analysis of Earth's surface.
+Students develop a theoretical foundation and practical skills for satellite remote sensing; gain an understanding of Earth's surface, ocean, and atmosphere, including natural processes and human impacts; and establish familiarity with remote-sensing products and their applications.
+Topics include the spectrum of electromagnetic radiation, satellite-borne radiometers, data transmission and storage, computer image analysis, the merging of satellite imagery with GIS and applications to weather and climate, oceanography, surficial geology, ecology and epidemiology, forestry, agriculture, archaeology, and watershed management.
+Classroom lectures are supplemented with laboratory exercises and short showcases on remote-sensing platforms and data products.
 Prerequisites: college-level physics or chemistry, two courses in geology and natural science of the environment or equivalents, and computer literacy.
-Enrollment limited to fifty.
-Ronald Smith, Xuhui Lee, Mark S. Ashton
+Weekly labs and problem sets; midterm exam; course project.
+Ronald B. Smith, Xuhui Lee